zarusz/Training_IoT/README.md

 Response: (empty)
 ```

 Once the device sends its description to (registers itself with) the web app, we will see `my_device_id` device under the [Devices](http://iot-remotecontrol-2.azurewebsites.net/RemoteControl) menu.
 From there navigate to the control screen of the device to see the available options.

-From there we press the *ON* button next to the LED label.
-This causes the device to receive a LED command thus the LED will turn on.
+If were to press the *ON* button next to the LED label.
+This would cause the device to receive a LED-on command thus the LED would become turned on.
 We can see some tracing information in the *Serial Monitor* as well:
 ```
 Connecting to http://iot-remotecontrol-2.azurewebsites.net/api/device/my_device_id
 [HTTP] GET... code: 200